Checkpoint not created upon reaching time given in maxh

 In the meantime, if you could supply the .mdp, .top and .gro files from which the above .tpr files are made, then I can test whether I do fix this issue.
 If so, then I'll be able to publish a general fix.

-#2 Updated by Ben Reynwar about 8 years ago
+#2 Updated by Ben Reynwar over 8 years ago

 - File tahsp_amber03_chirre.itp tahsp_amber03_chirre.itp added